 Section 5.01 The Council shall meet no less than once per quarter.
 Special meetings may be called by the Chair or by 2/3 of the Council members.
 All proceedings of the Council shall be open to the public in accordance with and subject to the provisions of ORS 192.610 to 192.690.

 Section 5.02 All votes of Council members and minutes of the meetings shall be recorded and shall become matters of public record.
 A quorum for the transaction of official business shall consist of a majority of the current voting members of the Council.

-A member must be physically present at the meeting to be counted as part of the quorum.
+Members of the Council shall endeavor to be physically present at all meetings to be counted as part of quorum.
+However, when attendance in person is unavoidable after exercising due diligence to arrange for physical presence at the meeting and the Chair allows it, a member/s may participate and be counted as part of the quorum through video conference or telephone if available.
+Further, if the Chair determines a reason/s in the best interest of the public or the membership to conduct the entire meeting via video conference or telephone, members may participate and be counted as part of the quorum via video conference or telephone.

 Article VI.
 BYLAWS